jmccu2010/thedocs/index.md

 ---

 Hi there!
-I'm Jack and I've built this site to showcase projects I'm passionate about.
-I've been in the IT sector for  15 years, starting as a support desk representative and progressing to my current role as a product engineer.
+I'm Jack and I'm driven by a strong desire to understand how technology truly functions.
+I believe in proactively exploring the boundaries of systems, not to cause disruption, but to anticipate potential issues and develop robust solutions.
+By experimenting in safe environments like sandboxes, I like to analyze cause-and-effect relationships – for instance, how altering a configuration setting impacts application behavior.
+This hands-on approach allows me to continuously learn and enhance my own technical expertise while preparing me to effectively troubleshoot and resolve complex problems.

 The reason why I built this site is to: